StankovicLab/Acoustic-Plotter/README.md

 V3.1 - 5/26/2023
 - Changed the filter from a Butterworth filter to a FIR filter which has temporal properties.
-- Added a feature to correct for any gain used in the aquisition of ABRs.
+- Added a feature to correct for any gain used in the acquisition  of ABRs.